Flipster

 Inflationary And Deflationary Cryptocurrency: What Do They Mean

 An inflationary cryptocurrency is one where there is an increasing number of tokens in circulation over time.
 New cryptos are typically issued through mining and staking which increases the supply of the crypto.
 When the supply of newly minted cryptos outstrips its burn rate (if any because not all cryptos and tokens have burning mechanisms), on balance, there is an increase in the net supply of the crypto.
-This makes the crypto inflationary in nature.
+This makes the crypto inflationary.

 One reason why investors pay attention to whether a cryptocurrency is inflationary or deflationary is because it can affect the price of the crypto.
 To understand why this is so, we have to go back to Economics 101.
 Based on supply and demand, when there is an increase in the supply of the crypto, the price of the crypto will drop, assuming all else remains constant.

-Of course in reality there are a lot of moving parts which affect crypto prices.
+Of course in reality there are a lot of moving parts that affect crypto prices.
 However, they all ultimately fall back to the law of supply and demand.
 Thus, understanding the supply and demand dynamics can give you a clearer idea of how crypto prices are determined.

 Ethereum Post Merge: An Inflationary or Deflationary Crypto?